civisanalytics/civis_political_r_training/README.md

 # civis_political_r_training
-An R package for the "Introduction to Data Munging and Visualization in R" session at the Civis 2019 Political Community Summit.
+A (very) lightweight R package for the "Introduction to Data Munging and Visualization in R" session at the Civis 2019 Political Community Summit.